BenNeise/bennneise.github.io/_posts/2009-10-02-vcenter-and-host-build-numbers.markdown

 ---

-This is based on [Carter ShanklinÔÇÖs PowerShell snippets to query VC and ESX build version numbers](http://communities.vmware.com/message/1013433#1013433).
+This is based on [Carter Shanklin's PowerShell snippets to query VC and ESX build version numbers](http://communities.vmware.com/message/1013433#1013433).

-This script loops through the list of vCenter servers, and gets their version and build info, as well as the version and build info for itÔÇÖs connected hosts.
+This script loops through the list of vCenter servers, and gets their version and build info, as well as the version and build info for it's connected hosts.

 <script src="https://gist.github.com/GuruAnt/7216184.js"></script>